-- Speaking parts (or written equivalents in non-broadcast advertising) - The sole or primary focus of a shot, or being singled out in some way

-- Under-25sThose in the background of a shot that focuses on older subjects - Individuals Hholding promotional materials, such as a sign for the cause or lottery
+- Speaking parts (or written equivalents in non-broadcast advertising) - The sole or primary focus of a shot, or being singled out in some way - Holding promotional materials, such as a sign for the cause or lottery

-Images of young people being cared for or shown benefitting from the funds raised are highly likely to be considered regard as in a 'significant role'.
+Images of young people being cared for or shown benefitting from the funds raised are highly likely to be considered a 'significant role'.
 Advertisers trying to avoid this may wish to use broader imagery (such as pictures of equipment or older patients).